Deliver great learning

 The rapidly growing field of instructional design needs qualified people to organize and deliver learning that effectively serves diverse learning styles and organizational goals.
 This certificate focuses on the principles and practices of traditional settings in K-12 classrooms, colleges, universities, and professional training settings in corporations and government.

 Our instructors model the best of instructional design, starting with assessments of each participant’s needs so they can coach you toward the next developmental stage.
 As a student, you will develop and expand existing skills, build on natural talents and strengths, and learn from assessments any areas in need of special attention.
 Throughout the program, participants build practical approaches in the following areas:

 If you are interested in developing a cultural proficiency course, learning to teach online, or polishing up on current learning theories and styles, the Instructional Design and Delivery program has both individual courses and a certificate program that lays the foundation for a fulfilling and successful instructional design career.

-Required Credits: Total Required: 8–9 courses/14 units: Take 4 required courses (6 units) and 4–5 elective credit courses (8–9 units).
-End with certificate of completion review.
+Required Credits: Total Required: 8–9 courses/14 units: Take 3 required courses (4 units), 4–5 elective credit courses (8–9 units), and end with capstone course (2 units) followed by certificate of completion review.